k5924/RustRogue/README.md

 ## License

-Distributed under the GPL2 License.
+Distributed under the MIT License.
 See [LICENSE](https://github.com/k5924/RustRogue/blob/master/LICENSE) for more information.

 ## Acknowledgements